Tools

 The right tool depends on your specific needs, but the general rule is simple: if managing your schedule in a spreadsheet is causing more stress than it's worth, it's time to upgrade.
 The good news?
 Modern scheduling tools are designed to be as simple as spreadsheets but far more powerful where it counts.

-Florian Hohenleitner - Founder of Flow Grid and Grow with the Flo
+Florian Hohenleitner - Event Organizer, Podcast Host & Founder of Flow Grid

 About the Author